SciML/DifferentialEquations.jl/docs/src/man/conditional_dependencies.md

 you are using Juno, then the progress bar functionality is works.
 If you're not using Juno, then it won't do anything.

-The other conditional dependencies are external solvers wrapped by DifferentialEquations.jl Currently these include:
+The other conditional dependencies are external solvers wrapped by DifferentialEquations.jl.
+Currently these include:

 - ODE.jl